 How to Grow Moss

-If you have a large rock on your property it may look nice if covered in moss.
+If you have a large rock on your property, it may look nice covered in moss.
 Moss can produce an aged, calm, and relaxed feeling in a garden.
-To cover any objects in moss, you simply take the moss you desire to use and place it in a blender, along with either beer or yogurt; the reason for these ingredients is because they are acidic and the sugar in them provides food for the moss.
+To cover any objects in moss, you simply take the moss you wish to use and place it in a blender, along with either beer or yogurt; the reason you use these ingredients is that they are acidic, and the sugar in them provides food for the moss.
 The mixture is not going to be very thick as you are merely releasing the spores in moss.
 After blending the moss, brush it on the surfaces where you would like it to grow.
 Keep in mind that moss will only thrive if the area is moist enough, so think about growing it in shady areas.

 Some people will spread the moss onto unglazed terracotta pots.
 The moss is brushed onto the outside of the pots all around and then placed in a cool shady area.

 Nature is usually not too far from most of us.
-Any trip down to a forest, wooded lake, or river, and you can find all sorts of mosses growing on the ground, on rocks and trees.
+Take a trip down to any forest, wooded lake, or river and you'll find all sorts of mosses growing on the ground and rocks and trees.
 Marshes and wetlands are the best places to find moss and to get your garden started.